Route

 Name in Estonia: Ranniku matkarada

-In Estonia, the Baltic Coastal Hiking Route goes to Pärnu – a popular resort city – and leads through Matsalu National Park, which is the largest wetland in Northern Europe.
-In coastal resort of Haapsalu the route takes pedestrian sidewalks and coastal promenades.
-The littoral of the Gulf of Finland is the most multifaceted section in Estonia with boulders, sandy beaches, grassy coastal meadows and the so-called breccias: pieces of rocks that have resulted from an ancient meteorite explosion.
+In Estonia, the Baltic Coastal Hiking Route goes to Pärnu – a popular resort city – and leads through Matsalu National Park, the largest wetland in Northern Europe.
+In the coastal resort of Haapsalu, the route takes pedestrian sidewalks and seaside promenades.
+The littoral of the Gulf of Finland is the most multifaceted section in Estonia with boulders, sandy beaches, grassy coastal meadows, and the so-called breccias: pieces of rocks that have resulted from an ancient meteorite explosion.
 Pakri Cliff is the most spectacular coastal cliff wall in the Baltic States reaching a height of 24 m.
-A lot of military heritage sites around Tallinn: coastline fortifications and coastal protection batteries.
+Many military heritage sites around Tallinn include coastline fortifications and coastal protection batteries.
 The Medieval Old Town of Tallinn is a UNESCO World Heritage Site.
 Western Estonian islands are situated close to Baltic Coastal Hiking.

 Trail surface